Periodontal Osseous Surgery

 Enhanced Oral Hygiene Practices: Your dentist or hygienist will instruct you on proper cleaning techniques during the healing phase, such as gentle brushing, using antiseptic mouthwash, and possibly employing special cleaning aids.

-Regular Follow-Up Visits: Adhering to your prescribed maintenance schedule of professional cleanings and check-ups ensures sustained oral health, preventing recurrence or progression of periodontal disease.
+Regular Follow-Up Visits: Adhering to your prescribed maintenance schedule of professional cleanings and check-ups ensures sustained oral health, preventing the recurrence or progression of periodontal disease.